Conference Theme

 - ➜

-Call for Open Panels: 17 June - 16 August 2024 - ➜ Call for Individual Papers in Open Panels: 01 September - 31 October 2024
+Call for Open Panels: 17 June - 16 August 2024 - ➜

-- ➜ Call for Closed Panels: 17 June - 31 October 2024
+Call for Individual Papers in Open Panels: 01 September - 31 October 2024 - ➜

-- ➜ Call for Multimodal Contributions and Posters: 01 September - 29 November 2024
+Call for Closed Panels: 17 June - 31 October 2024 - ➜ Call for Multimodal Contributions and Posters: 01 September - 29 November 2024

-Submissions of Closed Panels/Multimodal Works/Posters
+Submissions of Multimodal Works/Posters

 Every participant is allowed two active roles: as (1) either the author of a paper or a poster and as (2) the author of a multimodal contribution.
 Beyond these two roles, participants can also serve either as a chair or as a respondent of max. one open panel.
 It is important to mention that single individuals can submit only one proposal as a panel chair, one proposal as author of a paper or a poster, and one proposal as author of a multimodal contribution.